apache/skywalking-website/docs/README.md

   - header: Welcome Yuguang Zhao to join the PMC
     content: Based on his continuous contributions, Yuguang Zhao has been invited to join the PMC.
 Welcome aboard.
     time: August 27th, 2019
-  - header: Welcome Zhenxu Ke to join the PMC
-    content: Based on his continuous contributions, Zhenxu Ke has been invited to join the PMC.
-Welcome aboard.
-    time: August 23rd, 2019